Getting started – How to write a great profile on RSVP

 Firstly, don't worry if you don't think you're much of a writer.
 When writing your profile, just speak from the heart, be yourself.
 Write like you're talking to one of your friends and think of it as a conversation.
 This is what will help people connect with you!

 Keep it light and friendly.
 Don't be negative.
 If you sound bitter, over it or not very approachable, chances are you may not get much contact from other singles.
 Imagine you were reading it - how would it make you feel?

 Just as important is being honest.
 People aren't looking for perfection.
 In fact, if someone seems too good to be true on RSVP, they probably are.
 If you spend too much time trying to be something you think others will be attracted to, it will possibly not eventuate in a solid relationship..
 So start off on the right foot by just being yourself.

 Another tip - Don’t be concerned to go into a little bit of detail in your profile.
-Over the years we’ve found that members who have spent time on their profiles have received a higher number of Kisses from other members.
-You don't have to write a novel, but the more people know about you, the more comfortable they'll be to send you a Kiss or start up a conversation.
+Over the years we’ve found that members who have spent time on their profiles have received a higher number of Winks from other members.
+You don't have to write a novel, but the more people know about you, the more comfortable they'll be to send you a Wink or start up a conversation.

 Don't forget your privacy should be your #1 priority - keep yourself safe.
 Never include your last name, email address, home address, phone number, place of work or any other identifying information in your member profile or initial messages.
 Make sure you are comfortable with the member you have been in contact with on RSVP before you give them any personal details.